rnakato/Churros/docs/content/Tutorial.rst

 ``churros_compare`` output the heatmap of correlation of peaks among ChIP samples.
 The results will be output in ``comparsion/`` directory.

-``churros_compare`` estimates peak overlap for 'all peaks' and 'top-ranked 2000 peaks'.
+It the number of peaks largely varies among samples, the comparison may become unfair.
+Therefore ``churros_compare`` also estimates peak overlap for 'top-ranked 2000 peaks'.

 .. code-block:: bash